 – go for a hot tub with closed benches.
 Fiberglass hot tubs with moulded benches and polypropylene models with closed benches require significantly less water than hot tubs with wooden benches or open polypropylene benches.
 For example, the Wellness Royal, with 1800mm internal diameter requires about 1200l of water, whereas a wooden hot tub with the same diameter, but wooden benches, would need at least 1400l.

 – use chemical sanitizers to keep the water in good condition longer.
 Without any chemical treatment, water should be refilled at least once a week and in the summer, during the peak bathing season, this becomes a strain.
 Not only on the environment but a financial concern as well.
-Chlorine and bromine sanitizers may not seem like the most environmentally friendly alternative; however such sanitizers are the key to minimising water changing frequency.
+Chlorine and bromine sanitizers may not seem like the most environmentally friendly alternative; however such sanitizers are the key to minimizing water changing frequency.
 Small doses are enough to battle bacteria and maintain the water in good condition for longer periods of time.
 Chemicals should be added at night, as UV rays break down chlorine-based sanitizers, which results in excess waste.
 Note: chemical sanitizers are only compatible with 316-grade stainless steel heaters.

 – use a filter to purify the water.
 Filters remove small dirt particles that settle on the hot tub floor.
 Without one, the hot tub must be fully drained and the dirt swept or collected manually.
 A time-consuming errand that leads to more water waste can be avoided by using a cartridge or sand filter.
 It should be noted that sand filters are regarded for their longevity compared to cartridge filters – depending on use, the sand in the filter has to be changed very seldom – once every 3 to 5 years.